BelT26/RDFC/README.md

 * Next fixture: Emrah Kara / Unsplash

 ## Future Development Possibilities
-In the future I would like to address the items marked in the user stories as priority to promote the social side of the club.
 I plan to add a social page showing future get-togethers and give the manager the possibility to add events.

 Another possibility that was discussed with the club manager was the inclusion of a blog style page containing match reports.
 These would be uploaded by the manager after the game and all members would be able to like and comment on them.